Telenav/smithy/vertx-guice/README.md

    you should specialize the API for the protocol, not try to do a lowest-common-denominator API that will serve *all* protocols, or try to protect your users from knowing that they're writing an HTTP server when that is exactly what they are doing.
+ * Classloader isolation of verticles that pass messages via JsonObjects is really taking *saving the user from themselves* **way** too far.
+In general if you're using Java and you're writing a message passing mechanism, and you find yourself inventing a `Message` class, you're already on the wrong track - this is Java, not Erlang, and you can simply get out of the way and let the user's own types *be* the messages, and advise them that they should be immutable - because your framework is for grownups.

-Compared with Spring, it is still far less of an atrocity, but it could use some further decomposing.
+Compared with Spring, it is still far less of an abomination, but it could use some further decomposing.

+#### Future Plans

+At some point, we may look at converting this all to use Dagger (compile-time injection via code-generation is, I think, the future of dependency injection); for now, this gets us up and running with something solid.